rzabh/ZIP_Navigator/README.md

 2- Provide the URL of the ZIP file when prompted.
 Navigate Through the Files:

-3- Interactively explore the file structure within the ZIP archive.
+Interactively explore the file structure within the ZIP archive.

-4- Generate a Comprehensive Report:
+or Generate a Comprehensive Report:

 From the interactive menu, select the option "c" to create a detailed report:
 This generates a "reports" folder in your working directory.
 The script creates multiple mini reports.